morrownr/88x2bu/README.md

 To make changes regarding USB 3 support, you will need to edit this file with a text editor.
 The options are as follows:

 ```
- 0: no switch
+ 0: no switch (default)
  1: switch from usb2.0 to usb 3.0
  2: switch from usb3.0 to usb 2.0
 ```

-USB 3 support is off by default as there can be problems with older USB 3 ports but it is easy to turn USB 3 support on and the difference in performance can be large as can be seen in the data from the tests that I have conducted:
+USB 3 support is off by default as there can be problems with older USB 3 ports.
+It is easy to turn USB 3 support on and the difference in performance can be large as can be seen in the data from the tests that I have conducted:

 ```
-Without USB 3 support turned on and driver v5.8.7.2
+USB 3 support turned off (driver v5.8.7.2)
  (average Bitrate = 255 Mbits/sec)

 Transfer     Bitrate